diffix/pg_diffix/README.md

 `pg_diffix.noise_seed` - Secret seed that influences noise generation; needs to be set by the system administrator in the configuration file; can't be read by regular users.

-`pg_diffix.noise_sigma` - Standard deviation of noise added to aggregates.
+`pg_diffix.noise_layer_sd` - Standard deviation for each noise layer added to aggregates.
 Default value is 1.0.

 #### Low count filter settings